-1. The GPR-1900 front panel measures 7"W x 4"H x 4.5"D. This compact configuration is designed for panel mounting directly to any flat vertical surface, wall or bulkhead plate with the appropriate 6"W x 3"H cut out
+- 1. The GPR-2900 front panel measures 7"W x 4"H x 4.5"D. This compact configuration is designed for panel mounting directly to any flat vertical surface, wall or bulkhead plate with the appropriate 6"W x 3"H cut out and four 1⁄4" diameter holes for insertion of the mounting studs located on the back side of the front panel. - 2.
+When mounting the analyzer position it approximately 5 feet off the floor for viewing purposes and allow sufficient room for access to the terminal connections at the rear of the enclosure.
+Note: The proximity of the analyzer to the sample - point and use of optional sample conditioning components have an impact on sample lag time.

-- When mounting the analyzer position it approximately 5 feet off the floor for viewing purposes and allow sufficient room for access to the terminal connections at the rear of the enclosure. - Note: The proximity of the analyzer to the sample point and use of optional sample conditioning components have an impact on sample lag time. - Position the sensor housing along any flat surface.
-The bracket attached to the sensor housing is fabricated with two 6/32 mounting holes.
-The oxygen sensor is not position sensitive but it is recommended to orient the sensor housing with the upper section identified by the interconnection cable facing the ceiling. - 5.
-Connect the four wires of the cable, following the color coding above the terminal block, at the rear of the analyzer. - 6.
-Attach the flow housing to the mounting position determine above. - Do not install the sensor at this time, see below.
+3. Position the sensor flow housing along any flat surface.
+The base of sensor flow housing is fabricated with two 6/32 mounting holes.
+The oxygen sensor is not position sensitive but it is recommended to orient the sensor flow housing with the female threaded opening facing the ceiling. - 4.
+Next screw the sensor into sensor flow housing, snug the sensor's sealing o-ring but do not over tighten or crush it. - 5.
+Register the female plug molded to the cable with the mating male connector attached to the rear of the sensor. - 6.
+Remove the shorting device, normally a formed spring type wire, from the sensor, push the registered mating connectors together and turn the knurled lock ring on the molded plug until finger tight on the sensor's connector. - 7.
+Connect the four wires of the cable, following the color coding above the terminal block, at the rear of the analyzer. - 8.
+Attach the flow housing to the mounting position determine above.

-Gas Connections
+Gas Connections:

-The GPR-1900 with its standard flow through configuration is designed for positive pressure samples and requires connections for incoming sample and outgoing vent lines.
+The GPR-2900 with its standard flow through configuration is designed for positive pressure samples and requires connections for incoming sample and outgoing vent lines.
 The user is responsible for calibration gases and the required components, see below.
 Flow rates of 1-5 SCFH cause no appreciable change in the oxygen reading.
 However, flow rates above 5 SCFH generate backpressure and erroneous oxygen readings because the diameter of the integral tubing cannot evacuate the sample gas at the higher flow rate.
 A flow indicator with an integral metering valve upstream of the sensor is recommended as a means of controlling the flow rate of the sample gas.
 A flow rate of 2 SCFH or 1 liter per minute is recommended for optimum performance.